 Well let’s see.

 I’ll tell you, over the years I thought that TBI was just one dude, a dude that I came across all the way back in 2010.
-He was proud that the average TBI visitor stayed on the site or on a webpage or something for like five minutes.
-Now we’ll see about that stat in a moment, but I’m just shocked that TBI has/had all those employees plus a custom-made clubhouse in Hayes Valley.
+He was proud that the average TBI visitor stayed on the site (or on a webpage or something) for like five minutes.
+Now we’ll see about that stat in a moment, but I’m just shocked that TBI has/had all those employees plus a custom-made clubhouse complete with reclaimed wood in Hayes Valley.
 That’s where I’m coming from.

 Hey did you know that’s there’s a website called The Gannett Blog and it’s based in San Francisco?
 (I didn’t.)
 Anywho, let’s hear about the TBI from Anonymous: